BrokenOpenApp/brokenopenapp.github.io/_posts/2015-05-24-first-post.markdown

 support in a nice way.

 BrokenOpenApp in contrast, requires PHP, Postgresql and a mail server.
-If you want ProGuard support it requires Java and some ProGuard libs also installing.
+If you want ProGuard support it requires Java, file store space and some ProGuard libs also installing.
 Ideally cron is needed, and maybe a message que will be an optional requirement later.
 Adding features at the expense of an easy install is a deliberate decision for the project, and I know that means it won't be for everyone.

 I owe a thanks to [ACRA Server from Marvin Labs](https://github.com/marvinlabs/acra-server).
 This is the project I started with and have heavily hacked on, and my work is under